PetrGlad/dependency-tree/README.markdown

 1. Import the plug-in project into your workspace
 2. Export/Plug-in development/Deployable plug-ins and fragments
 3. Choose the plug-in project
+4. Here are two options put files manually into your installation directory or install into workspace's metadata.
-4. Choose to export to directory, specify some directory name (You may instead choose to "install into host" and the rest will be done for you.)
+4.1 To install into workspace choose "install into host" and keep suggested filepath (somewhere in workspace/.metadata/) the rest will be done for you.
-5. In your eclipse installation directory put file petrglad.dependencytree_1.0.2.alpha.jar into /dropins/dependency-tree/eclipse/plugins
+4.2 To install into host choose to export to directory, specify some directory name.
+Then put file petrglad.dependencytree_1.0.2.alpha.jar into your eclipse installation directory/dropins/dependency-tree/eclipse/plugins
-6. Restart eclipse
+5. Restart eclipse

 ### Quick&Dirty way to run it immediately without installing
 1. Create new (temporary) workspace